3rd Eye

-into what is being monitored.
-There is a camera for just about every
+is being monitored.
+There is a camera for just about every situation you can

-situation you can think.
+think of.
 Let’s start with camera basics.
-Almost all
+Almost all cameras purchased these

 Technologies cameras are CCD cameras.